 Instructions

-- Sift together 650 grams plain flour, 300 grams icing sugar, 2 tsp bicarbonate of soda, 1 tsp ground cloves, 1.5 tsp ground cinnamon, 0.25 tsp ground nutmeg, 0.25 tsp ground allspice, 0.25 tsp ground star anise and 1 pinch freshly ground black pepper.
+- Sift together 650 grams plain flour, 300 grams icing sugar, 2 tsp bicarbonate of soda, 1 tsp ground cloves, 1.5 tsp ground cinnamon, 0.25 tsp ground nutmeg, 0.25 tsp ground allspice, 0.25 tsp star anise and 1 pinch freshly ground black pepper.

 - Measure out 160 grams runny honey and 125 grams butter in a small saucepan and heat gently until the butter has melted.